What You Need To Know About College-Specific Essays: Advice From Admissions Officers

 Mr. Villaneuva also cautioned students about choosing sensitive topics.
 “Don’t present yourself in a way that leads us to question your emotional health.
 If your story is one of struggle, be sure it has a happy ending. “

 Admissions officers also warned against using the space to discuss a relative who attended the college unless that story somehow tells more about the applicant.
-Understanding a college’s admission process is key to writing a strong supplemental essay.
+Understanding a college’s admission process is key to writing a strong essay.

 The Admissions Committee and Application Review

 Every college has its own process for reviewing applications and how essays are used.
-Grace Cheng, director of admission at Wellesley College, also spent nine years in Harvard University’s admissions department.
+Grace Cheng, former director of admission at Wellesley College, also spent nine years in Harvard University’s admissions department.
 She says that admissions counselors, some faculty, and even some undergraduate students review applications at Wellesley.
 They have no cut-offs in terms of GPA or test scores, and they read every essay.

 The Wellesley required supplemental essay asks: